 At present, we have no defense against the virus.
 A vaccine is being worked on, but it will be a long time before our birds can be protected with their own vaccine.
 In the meantime, our only recourse is to limit the amount of mosquitoes in the environment.

 The CDC considers West Nile Virus to be a seasonal threat.
-This post will explain the origins of the disease and offer tips for prevention.

 I hope that you are thoughtful enough to supply water sources for the wild birds in your area during the brutal heat of the summer, but do remember to change the water often as standing water can eventually become a breeding ground for mosquitoes.